ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 #### Checkout CPython at specific SHA

 {{% notice Note %}}
 This step is optional, but please remember that you may encounter build issues unrelated to this example.
 For example, the CPython mainline source code that you've just checked out is not stable.
-We, therefore, recommend that you checkout SHA to avoid any unexpected issues.
+Therefore, we recommend that you checkout SHA to avoid any unexpected issues.
 {{% /notice %}}

 Use a specific CPython commit to match the sampling output in this example: